lizmat/articles/5to6-phasers.md

 However, pre-compilation has several advantages:

-- setup of data structures only needs to be done once
+- Setup of data structures only needs to be done once.
 If you have data structures that you would need to set up each time a module is loaded, you now do that once when a module is pre-compiled.
 Which may be a huge time / CPU saver if the module is loaded very often.

-- it can load modules **much** faster
+- It can load modules **much** faster.
 Because it doesn't need to parse any source code, a pre-compiled module loads much faster than one that needs to be compiled over and over agaion.
 The prime example of this is the core setting of Perl 6: the part of Perl 6 that is actually written in Perl 6.
 This currently exists of a 64KLOC / 2MB+ source file (generated from many separate source files for maintainability).
 It takes about 1 minute to compile this source file during installation of Perl 6.
-It takes about 125 msecs to load this pre-compiled code at Perl 6 startup.
+It takes about 125 msecs (at moment of writing this article) to load this pre-compiled code at Perl 6 startup.
 Which is almost a **500x** speedup!

 Some other features of Perl 5 **and** Perl 6 that implicitly use `BEGIN` functionality, have the same caveat.
 Take this example where we want to